topranks/homerlabs/README.md

 This repo contains various virtual networking labs, defined in [containerlab](https://containerlab.srlinux.dev/) topology files and  [homer](https://doc.wikimedia.org/homer/master/introduction.html) device data/template folders.

 The files for each lab are saved in a different folder in this repo.
-Users can change to that directory, instantiate the virtual devices with 'clab deploy', and then configure them with homer.
+Users can change to that directory, instantiate the virtual devices with 'clab deploy', then configure them with homer.

 ## Labs